theforeman/foreman_remote_execution/doc/source/design/index.md

   such as hostgroup, environment, fqdn, id, lifecycle environment (if applicable), content view (if applicable).

-- As a user I want to specify remote_user for JobInvocation if at least one provider supports it.
+- As a user I want to specify effective_user for JobInvocation if at least one provider supports it.

 - As a user I want to restrict other users to execute job under specific user